 The village takes its name from the Tighe family whose estate, Woodstock, presided over the town for centuries.
 The remains of the beautiful home, destroyed nearly a century ago during the struggle for Irish independence, are on the crest of the hill above the town.
-The owner and his family fled in 1922, leaving the abandoned gardens of the estate to grow and flourish for decades.
-After many years the Kilkenny County Council began restoring the gardens where enormous trees are found today: giant California redwood trees, 50-foot-wide Chinese rhododendrons and a little-known specimen called a “monkey puzzle” tree.
-Today the gardens are magnificent.
+The owner and his family fled in the early 1920s, leaving the abandoned gardens of the estate to grow and flourish for decades.
+After many years the Kilkenny County Council began restoring the gardens where enormous trees are found today: giant California redwood trees, 50-foot-wide Chinese rhododendrons, and a little-known specimen from Chile called a “monkey puzzle” tree.